 Conversely, the Act was established in part because it can also land you in deep water if you misuse or abuse the privilege of a credit card.
 Millennials younger than 35 have on average credit card debt that's slightly higher than the national average of $5,700.
 That's a lot of money—especially when you consider the finance charges.
 So, the challenge then is learning how can you establish your credit and learn to use it wisely?
 The downer is that you only get one shot.
 If you mess it up, it takes awhile to get back on track.
 Before you start your credit journey, ask yourself these 14 questions, and you may find the best first credit card for your lifestyle.

-14 Questions to Get Your First Credit Card
+14 Questions to Ask Before Getting Your First Credit Card

 So, what's my credit score?